January 30, 2019

 Poland is considered a safe country to conduct business with.
 As an EU member, Poland abides by the rule of law and is considered a prosperous society.
 The likelihood of a nationwide strike causing major disruptions to operations is very low.

 Economically, the country has been growing steadily for the past 20 years, with promising GDP projections for the future.
 In 2018, the Polish GDP grew by 4.7%.
+That's why many companies choose to outsource their software development to a Polish software company.

 The time difference will have the biggest impact on quick fixes to the code, but those shouldn’t be affected if you and your contractor figure out the most efficient means of communication for a variety of scenarios.